SEED-X: Multimodal Models with Unified Multi-granularity Comprehension and Generation: Related Work

 \section{Related Work}

 With the rapid development of Multimodal Large Language Models (MLLM), recent studies have been working on unified MLLMs that are capable of \textbf{multimodal comprehension and generation} as shown in Tab.~\ref{tab:comparison}.
-Some work~\cite{ge2023making, ge2023planting, yu2023scaling, jin2023unified, lu2023unified} perform multimodal autoregression with a unified next-word-prediction objective through using a discrete visual tokenizer.
-For example, SEED-LLaMA \cite{ge2023making} pre-trains a discrete image tokenizer, where the visual codes can be decoded to realistic images using the off-the-shelf SD model, and performs multimodal pre-training and instruction tuning through predicting the next discrete token.
-Some research efforts~\cite{sun2023emu, sun2023emu2, zhu2023vl} have delved into multimodal autoregression with continuous representations, where each image is tokenized into embeddings via a visual encoder, and then interleaved with text tokens for autoregressive modeling.
+Some work~\cite{ge2023making, ge2023planting, yu2023scaling, jin2023unified, lu2023unified, team2024chameleon, xie2024show, wu2024vila} utilize a discrete visual tokenizer to perform multimodal autoregression with a unified next-word-prediction objective or masked visual token prediction.
+Some research efforts~\cite{sun2023emu, sun2023emu2, zhu2023vl} have delved into multimodal autoregression with continuous representations, where each image in the multimodal sequence is tokenized into embeddings via a visual encoder, and then interleaved with text tokens for autoregressive modeling.
 During inference, the regressed visual embeddings will be decoded into an image by a visual decoder.
 Additionally, some studies~\cite{dong2023dreamllm, wu2023nextgpt} enable image generation in a non-autoregressive manner through utilizing learnable queries to obtain visual representations from MLLMs, which are further fed into a image decoder to generate images.
-The latest work, Mini-Gemini, generates text prompts using MLLMs and then leverages the existing SDXL~\cite{podell2023sdxl} to generate images.
+Mini-Gemini, generates text prompts using MLLMs and then leverages the existing SDXL~\cite{podell2023sdxl} to output images.

-In this work, we present SEED-X, a unified and versatile foundation model, through upgrading SEED-LLaMA with enhanced capabilities for real-world applications.
-As shown in Tab.~\ref{tab:comparison}, SEED-X supports object detection and dynamic resolution image encoding for multi-granularity comprehension, and high-level instructional image generation and low-level image manipulation for multi-granularity generation, which are not realized in previous work.
+Although these work have achieved competitive results on various academic benchmarks, such as VQA and text-to-image generation, the accuracy and diversity of their generated content still fall short of real-world needs, since they do not meet the requirements of modeling multi-granularity visual semantics for comprehension and generation task.
+As shown in Tab.~\ref{tab:comparison}, we identify several significant characteristics essential for real-world applications including object detection and dynamic resolution image encoding for multi-granularity comprehension, as well as high-level instructional image generation and low-level image manipulation for multi-granularity image generation.
+Notably, \textbf{none of the previous works fully support all of these characteristics}.
+In this work, we present SEED-X, a unified and versatile foundation model, which effectively incorporate the aforementioned characteristics for real-world applications.